rehierl/node-tree-outliner/5-implementation/3-9-1-parent-containers.md

 not have to test beforehand (e.g. by the use of an `if-then` construct), whether the node in question is indeed a parent container.
-That is, one test must always be executed either way (i.e. even if the corresponding parent node is actually not a parent container).
+That is, one test must always be executed either way (i.e. even if the corresponding parent node is actually not even a parent container).